firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

-check-out some of the advanced features of FireSim in the sidebar to the left (for example, we expect that many people will be interested in the ability to automatically run the SPEC17 benchmarks: :ref:`spec-2017`), or you can continue on with the cluster simulation tutorial.
+check-out some of the advanced features of FireSim in the sidebar to the left (for example, we expect that many people will be interested in the ability to automatically run the SPEC17 benchmarks: :ref:`spec-2017`), or you can continue on with the cluster simulation guide.